rvp15/MOD2_Project_ArtGallery/README.md

 The Project is Creating Web site to sell Handmade art works.

 **Technology Used**
+Languages:
-Languages: JavaScript with Node.js and React; CSS3 Database: MongoDB
+JavaScript with Node.js and React, CSS3 Database: MongoDB

 **Implementation**